Frans de Waal: Career

 In 1981, de Waal moved to the United States for a position at the Wisconsin National Primate Research Center, and in 1991 took a position at Emory University, in Atlanta, Georgia.
-He is currently C.H.
+He was C.H.
 Candler Professor in the Psychology Department at Emory University and director of the Living Links Center at the Yerkes National Primate Research Center at Emory.
 He became an American citizen in 2008.

+In 2005 he coined the term Veneer theory.
 His 2013 book The Bonobo and the Atheist examines human behavior through the eyes of a primatologist, and explores to what extent God and religion are needed for human morality.
 The main conclusion is that morality comes from within, and is part of human nature.
 The role of religion is secondary.

-De Waal also writes a column for Psychologie Magazine, a popular Dutch monthly.
+De Waal also wrote a column for Psychologie Magazine, a popular Dutch monthly.

-Since September 1, 2013, de Waal has been a distinguished professor (universiteitshoogleraar) at Utrecht University.
-This is a part-time appointment—he remains in his position at Emory University, in Atlanta.
+From 1 September 2013, de Waal was a distinguished professor (universiteitshoogleraar) at Utrecht University.
+This was a part-time appointment whilst he remained in his position at Emory University, in Atlanta.

 In October 2016, de Waal was the guest on the BBC Radio Four program The Life Scientific.

-In June 2018, de Waal was awarded the NAT Award, recently established by the Museum of Natural Sciences of Barcelona.
-The award, which goes to people or institutions "that are referents for their way of viewing and explaining nature, whether because they have encouraged professional engagement in natural history disciplines or because they have contributed significantly to nature conservation", was awarded to de Waal "for his vision regarding the evolution of animal behaviour in establishing a parallel between primate and human behaviour in aspects such as politics, empathy, morality and justice."
-Alongside de Waal, broadcaster and naturalist David Attenborough was awarded an Extraordinary Award for a Professional Career, and biologist and former director of the Barcelona Zoology Museum Roser Nos Ronchera was awarded a Honorable Mention.
+In June 2018, de Waal was awarded the NAT Award, established by the Museum of Natural Sciences of Barcelona.
+It was awarded to de Waal "for his vision regarding the evolution of animal behaviour in establishing a parallel between primate and human behaviour in aspects such as politics, empathy, morality and justice."

+At least two of de Waal’s later books, Are We Smart Enough to Know How Smart Animals Are?
+(2016) and Mama’s Last Hug: Animal Emotions and What They Tell Us About Ourselves (2019), were best sellers.
+Different: Gender through the Eyes of a Primatologist (2022) was a Kirkus Best Science and Medicine Book of 2022.

+De Waal died of stomach cancer on 14 March 2024 in Stone Mountain, Georgia.
+He was 75.